Association of Italian Knights of the Sovereign Military Order of Malta: Activities

-The association brings together all the members of the three grand priories of Italy (who are responsible for managing spirituality and charitable activity) for the promotion and management of social and health activities.
+The association coordinates all the members of the three grand priories of Italy (who are responsible for managing spirituality and charitable activity) for the promotion and management of social and health activities.

 Medical and health care

 The ACISMOM runs multiple hospitals, among which the most important is the San Giovanni Battista hospital, at the Magliana in Rome, which specializes in physical rehabilitation.

 The ACISMOM annually receives a share of the Italian National Health Fund (FSN) for health mobility: